Freddie Freeman Player Props: Dodgers vs. Diamondbacks

-Freddie Freeman -- 2-for-4 in his most recent game -- will be in action for the Los Angeles Dodgers against the Arizona Diamondbacks, with Merrill Kelly on the hill, on March 31 at 10:10 PM ET.
+After going 0-for-5 in his last game, Freddie Freeman and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will hand the ball to Madison Bumgarner) at 9:10 PM ET on Saturday.

-He racked up two hits (going 2-for-4) in his last game against the Diamondbacks.
+He had a hitless showing in his most recent game (0-for-5) against the Diamondbacks.

 Freddie Freeman Game Info & Props vs. the Diamondbacks